mvrozanti/dte/README.md

 - When using timedeltas, you should remember that m is for month and M is for minute

 ### Dependencies
-- [dateutil](https://github.com/dateutil/dateutil), which handles month and year's complex operations
+- [dateutil](https://github.com/dateutil/dateutil) handles month and year's complex operations
-- [ply](https://github.com/dabeaz/ply), which is a python implementation of lex and yacc
+- [ply](https://github.com/dabeaz/ply)is a pure-Python implementation of the popular compiler construction tools lex and yacc
-- [appdirs](https://github.com/ActiveState/appdirs), for reading config file in a cross-platform manner
+- [appdirs](https://github.com/ActiveState/appdirs) for reading config file in a cross-platform manner

 ## Examples